Lean Service Case Study

 The next step was to create an overview of all the critical flows of the company and assign responsibilities.
-This list helped prioritize which processes Bisnode started with.
+This list helped prioritise which processes Bisnode started with.
 From here, Marianne and her colleagues started to map processes, along with department heads.
-After the first process in every department were mapped, the department heads proceeded on their own.
+After the first process in every department was mapped, the department heads proceeded on their own.

 Tangible results during Summer holidays